PikachuPenial/Titanmod/PATCHNOTES.md

 - Increased damage to 18x7 (previously 16x7)

 **>QOL & BUG FIXES**
+- Player ragdolls are now synced across clients and will look the same for all players

 - All snipers now have higher auto-switch weight compared to shotguns, making them always the equipped weapon when spawning in the Shotty Snipers gamemode

 - Player POV in the death camera now shows your own FOV instead of the other players